 The sensors then cause the automatic air-conditioning system to constantly try to adjust the ambient air temperature.
 In essence the system gets confused!
 Sometimes however it just the setting of the desired air-conditioned temperature has been set too high or low.

-No easy way to say this, Wi-Fi is poor or none existent on most of the UK rail services and can never be relied upon.
-The newer modern services are better but the signal strength is poor and sporadic.
-First class passengers do have more free services but in my experience the quality of this is not that great.
+Historically Wi-Fi has been poor or non- existent on most of the UK rail services and could never be relied upon.
+The newer modern services are generally much better but the signal strength can still be poor.

 Safety cameras are everywhere at UK train stations and on board many trains, certainly trains built or refurbished in the last 15 to 20 years.
 Images are recorded on board and can be relayed on newer trains direct to the railway control and if necessary, to the police authorities.

 The British Transport police (BTP) have a regular station presence and if any safety concerns are experienced always speak to station or on-board train staff as soon as possible.

 The BTP are recognisable as they are dressed the same as all British police officers.
 All concerns will be listened to and treated appropriately.
 Do not be afraid to speak to them, they are very approachable people.

 Total vigilance should be observed at times at train stations, much the same as when mixing with, at times, a great number of people.
 There is always going to be the risk of pick pockets and baggage thieves but by being safety aware the risks can be reduced by following simple, common sense approach:

 - Keep all your bags with you at all times.

 - Ensure all bags/luggage is kept closed/locked with no valuables on display and an easy target to be lifted.